tkaitchuck/Rust4JavaDevelopers/src/variable_declaration.md

   }
 }
 ```
 You may be wondering: "Why would I ever need such a useless class?".
 Usually you don't.
-But it comes up as a to work around some restriction.
+But it comes up as a to work around some restrictions.
 These cases will be explained when they come up.

 Declaring a box is done like this:
 ```rust ,skt-main